ecky-l/wacl/README.md

 EXTRAS
 ------

-wasmTcl comes with a toy DOM library compiled into it by default as a demonstration of how one could do interesting things.
+Wacl comes with a toy DOM library compiled into it by default as a demonstration of how one could do interesting things.

 It currently is a command of the form `dom attr|css selector key val`.
 It sets